 Do you agree with this list of best perks in Fallout 4?

 If you noticed how we didn’t really recommend investing in Intelligence and any related perks, that’s because they’re not really all that helpful.
-Hacker is a nice perk, and so is Gun Nut.
+Hacker is a nice perk (for hacking), and so is Gun Nut.

 But, neither really makes you more survivable in the long run.
 At least, not as effectively as the perks we suggested above.
 Besides, you got to stay dumb if you want lady luck to keep on shining upon you.